Spospider/distri/README.md

 # Distri
 A Rust framework designed for distributed computing, focusing on both distributed cloud (client-service architecture) and peer-to-peer networking (to be implemented).
 The framework aims to provide a robust, high-performance, and fault-tolerant solution for building distributed applications with ease.

+## Service Components

+### Cloud
+#### Available Services:
+**Internal Services: (should only be used by the CloudNodes among themselves)**
+- "Request: UpdateInfo"
+    Used to Sync data between server nodes.
+Data exchanged include node id, load, DB Collections, and DB data version.

+**Public Services:**
+- "Request: Stats"
+    Used to fetch stats data from a server, no election is applied with this request, a server will always respond.
+No (OK) handshaking mechanism here.
+- "Request: Encrypt"
+    Used to encrypt an image and send the result back.

+**Distributed DB Services:**
+- "Request: CreateCollection"
+    Used to add a new Collection to the DB, given data of the Collection name as string.
+- "Request: AddDocument<collection_name>"
+    Used to add a new document to a collection in the DB, given the parameter collection_name.
+- "Request: DeleteDocument<collection_name>"
+    Delete document from a collection in the DB, given the parameter collection_name, given data of a JSON-String of attributes and values to exact-match on.
+    *TODO: range params*
+- "Request: ReadCollection"
+    Returns the complete list of docs for a collection *TODO Pagination*

+*TODO DeleteCollection*

+### Client
+#### Methods
+- **send_data**(**data**:Vec<u8>, **service_name**:str)
+    Requests service and returns the recieved data.
+- **send_data_with_params**(**data**:Vec<u8>, **service_name**:str, **params**: Vec<&str>)
+    Requests service with params, returns the recieved data.
+- **collect_stats**()
+    Performs stats request to all servers and prints each response.

+### Peer (TODO)

+### Usage Philosophy
+All extra logic should be impemented in the main program , the serves should just server, aclients should just be used for communication at the byte level, any processing, decryption etc. should be outside of the client and in the main

 ### TODO
 Phase 1: **DONE**
 - CMD args for ip tables